manjaryp/GANvsGraphicsvsReal/README.md

-# GANvsGraphicsvsReal
-Distinguishing Natural and Computer-Generated Images using Multi-Colorspace fused EfficientNet
+# Distinguishing Natural and Computer-Generated Images using Multi-Colorspace fused EfficientNet